 The Steel Interstate System (SIS) is a core national network of high capacity, grade separated, electrified railroad mainlines.
 It would realize for railroads what the Eisenhower Interstate Highway System achieved for roads, and would become the backbone for movement of both goods and people in the 21st Century.
 Many more trains of all kinds could be accommodated and they could move much faster, providing truck-competitive speeds for movement of freight, and auto-competitive speeds for movement of passengers.
 This section describes what such a rail system would look like, how the SIS would transport all kinds of goods as well as people, and how the concept fits into the evolution of rail transportation in America.

-Other sections of this website describe many benefits of the SIS in areas such as energy conservation, national security, health & safety, pollution reduction, greenhouse gas emission abatement, economic competitiveness, energy independence, infrastructure investment, and preparing the nation to cope with Peak Oil.
+Other sections of this website describe many benefits of the SIS in areas such as energy conservation, national security, health & safety, pollution reduction, greenhouse gas emission abatement, economic competitiveness, energy independence, infrastructure investment, and helping facilitate the nation's transition to renewable energy.

 Index of content: